JulianAlbert12/NetVision/README.md

 - Useful for cybersecurity analysis and intellectual property management.

 ## Installation

-[Provide instructions on how to install your project.
-Include any prerequisites and step-by-step installation guide.]
 1. Clone the repository to your local machine:
 ```
 git clone https://github.com/JulianAlbert12/NetVision